 - Review combination and sequencing treatments for both parent and child ADHD.

-This study was sponsored by Shire Pharmaceuticals
+This study was sponsored by Shire Pharmaceuticals, now part of Takeda

 PsycINFO and Medline databases were searched using appropriate terms* to identify articles focusing on behavioural or pharmacological treatment of child ADHD, or examining parent ADHD symptoms in relation to the treatment outcomes of child ADHD.